williamjking/FedMedCo/README.md

 1. Run command `uname -a` to determine what Linux version is running on the box. i686 indicates a 32-bit OS and x86-64 indicates a 64-bit OS.

-2. Download the right java package from Oracle (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+2. Download the correct distribution of the [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
   * jdk-8u45-linux-i586.tar.gz for 32-bit OS
   * jdk-8u45-linux-x64.tar.gz for 64-bit OS